TSUParticleModelingGroup/LeftAtrium-Model/README.md

 <img src="imgs/RoofFlutter.jpeg" width=30% height=30% class='center'></img>
 <img src="imgs/Micro.jpeg" width=30% height=30% class='center'></img>

-This project utilizes N-body techniques to create an interactive model of the left atrium.
-Users can establish conditions in a live simulation to induce common arrhythmias.
-These arrhythmias can be observed and studied in the model, and subsequently eliminated using simulated ablations.
-We aim for this model to serve as a training and research tool for electrophysiologists, researchers, and medical students.
+### Project Aims

+Our project has several key objectives.
+Firstly, we aim to utilize N-body techniques to develop an interactive model of the left atrium.
+This model will allow users to manipulate various parameters in real-time, facilitating the induction and observation of common arrhythmias.

+Secondly, we seek to create a training and study tool for electrophysiologists, researchers, and medical students.
+Through accurately simulating left atrial arrhythmias and their treatment using simulated ablations, the model will serve as a valuable educational resource, enhancing understanding and skill development in this critical medical field.

+Additionally, the project aims to advance research in electrophysiology by providing a platform for exploring novel treatment strategies and studying arrhythmia mechanisms.
+This could lead to new insights and innovations in the field, ultimately benefiting patients with cardiac arrhythmias.

+In summary, the project's objectives include developing a cutting-edge model for arrhythmia simulation, providing an advanced training tool for medical professionals, and advancing research in electrophysiology.

 ### Table of Contents
 - [Installation](#installation)